-Our organization works under this principle to eradicate terrorism and resolve armed conflicts.
+We work under this principle to tackle violent extremism and armed conflicts.

-In today’s world, we face an unprecedented number of terrorism and armed conflicts, resulting in an unimaginable volume of deaths and refugees.
-Conventionally, such crises have been solved and approached in the form of military action and extermination.
+Up until today, the world has faced countless issues regarding terrorism and armed conflicts, resulting in an unimaginable volume of casualties and refugees.
+To tackle such crises, military actions have been applied.
 However, the situation has not seen any sign of improvement.
 To make matters worse, since 2011, the world has faced an unparalleled scale of terrorist threats and violent conflicts.

 The map below shows the number of terrorist attacks worldwide, counted from January 1st, 2016 to February 8th, 2019.

 Source：Esri Story Maps team and PeaceTech Lab（2019）